 A junior senator from California, Kamala Harris has become a well-known name in American politics, in part because of her unique ethnicity and more as a result of her story which resonates with many Americans who at some point or the other had their ancestors immigrate to the land of the free in pursuit of a better life.

 The former District Attorney has often been compared to a young Barack Obama.
-Through her legal and political career, Harris has become famous for many things including standing up for women’s rights, relentless truth-seeking, being a stiff contender to her Republican colleagues on immigration policies, as well as fighting for the middle class and for liberal causes.
+Through her legal and political career, Harris has become famous for many things, including standing up for women’s rights, relentlessly seeking the truth, being a stiff contender to her Republican colleagues on immigration policies, as well as fighting for the middle class and other liberal causes.

 In 2016, Harris was elected as a Democrat to the U.S Senate, making her the second female of African or Asian descent to serve in such a role.
 Her current term as a junior senator from California ends in January 2023.

 Given how successful Harris is in her chosen career path, it is no surprise that she attracted a like mind as a hubby.
-Harris is married to Douglas Emhoff who is also a lawyer and a potential first-ever First Man.
+Harris is married to Douglas Emhoff who is also a lawyer.

 Emhoff is currently a California attorney at Venable LLP.
 Before that, he was a partner at his own firm, Whitwell Jacoby Emhoff LLP. and had worked at some other law firms.
 The couple’s combined earnings in 2015 amounted to about $1.17 million.
 Their tax returns also reveal that they are dedicated philanthropists who donate heavily to charitable causes.